FastComments/fastcomments-docs/src/content/guides/customizations-and-configuration/items/use-show-comments-toggle.md

 This is designed to replace the `hideCommentsUnderCountTextFormat` configuration.

 The count is updated live with the comment thread.
+The button is not shown if there are no comments.